England and America are two countries divided by a common language – George Bernard Shaw

 George Bernard Shaw, of course, was Irish, which just goes to show how confusingly international the English language can be.
 While there are a number of national and regional variations of English around the world, the greatest division between forms of English is that between American English and British English.
 Most other forms of English tend to be largely a variation, or mix, of one of these two, with varying influences from other languages of that country.

 There are two main areas of difference between British and American English.
 The first is vocabulary, with different words being used to describe the same thing: cookie/biscuit, tap/faucet, vacation/holiday, hood and trunk/bonnet and boot, lorry/truck, and the whole fry/chip/crisp fiasco.
 The second is of course spelling.
-Some of the main changes are: words ending in -re in British English changing to -er in American English, and -our changing to -or.
+Two of the main changes are: words ending in -re in British English changing to -er in American English, and -our changing to -or.

-It’s quite easy to live with these changes, and they tend to cause little confusion for native speakers (except for the occasional who goes on holiday to America and asks for a burger and chips).
+It’s quite easy to live with these changes, and they tend to cause little confusion for native speakers (except for the occasional Briton who goes on holiday to America and asks for a burger and chips).
 And yet, people can get very passionate about these differences, and defensive of their English.
 I think a lot of that can be attributed to simply preferring the way one has always done things, and instinctively resisting any alternative to that.
 I think almost all of us have that instinctive resistance to change to some extent, and a sense that our way is unquestionably the right way.
 However, I think that when it comes to language, there’s a little more to do it than that.

 I think that the English we use is also inextricably bound up with our national or cultural identity.
 And why not?
 We use it every day to communicate our thoughts, and it can be a clear signifier of where we’re from.
 Look at how American English differs from British English.
 Looking at it objectively, it certainly seems more logical.
 English pronunciation can be notoriously confusing, due to its origins in, and borrowings from, other languages.
 Changing -re to -re, for example then, just makes the spelling of words closer to how they’re pronounced.
 And with words like colour and flavour, is that u really necessary?
 No?
 Get rid of it then.
 It’s understandable that a new country, conscious of setting out on their own in contrast to their former coloniser, would like to establish its own identity.
 Language is an easy thing to change, and is an obvious sign of difference.
 In addition, the ideals of the Founding Fathers were strongly influenced by the Enlightenment ideals of logic and reason, and it makes sense that in creating a uniquely American form of English, they would try to impose some logic on the language.
 It’s a modern, forward-looking form of English, not relying on using old forms simply because they’ve always been used.